 Roberto is in danger of becoming Roberta

-“Roberto” my mother is calling me, “This is Captain Rodolfo.
+“Roberto” my mother is calling me.
+“This is Captain Rodolfo.
 You are going to serve him on his magnificent ship.
-You'll do whatever he says.
+You'll do whatever he says; do not disgrace our family by being disobedient.
 This is why I taught you to be more like your sisters.
 You and Luis are twins, but he seems to have both his and your portion of strength and size.”
 It is true, Luis is taller and already rugged, the size of a man.
 I am small but feisty.

 Rodolfo talks to me as we go to his ship, "Roberto, you are young and delicate for a boy.
 You will need to be careful around the men.
 You will need to get use to how we speak and that we are rough and crude.
-I want you to be my cabin boy and I do not want you becoming like the other men."
+I want you to be my cabin boy and I do not want you becoming like them."

 I am on-board when we trick another ship, The Maverick, to thinking we’re dead the water with troubles and slowly sinking.

-Their captain makes the mistake of coming on board to personally inspect our problems down below, before taking over our ship.
+Their captain makes the mistake of coming on board to personally inspect our problems down below.
+That is before taking over our ship.
 What awaited him below were swords and leg-irons.
-His crew gave up with few shots and only three of their men dead.
+His crew gave up with few shots and three of their men dead.

 The British had sent the Maverick to attack Spanish ships bringing back gold from the new world.
 Their captain had hoped to take our ship to help carry out his orders.
 The Maverick had all the tell-tale signs of being a merchant ship to deceive ships and ports where it might land.
 It had a cargo of clothing, cloth, spices, rum and trinkets that they could sell or trade.
 They would even make port and trade their goods to gain valuable information.

 It was humbling for me on a pirate’s ship doing the sewing clothes; taking blouses and making them shirts befitting pirates.
 Men who did not know the difference between satin and wool.
-Nor that torn pants showing their manhood were no longer decent.
+Nor that torn pants showing their manhood were not decent.